libxsmm/libxsmm/README.md

 More Details
 ============
 The function *dc_smm_dnn_function* helps to amortize the cost of the dispatch when multiple calls with the same M, N, and K are needed.
-The symbol *xsmm_dnn* is actually a macro that allows to inline the dispatch logic; use *LIBXSMM_DMM* in new code rather than *xsmm_dnn*.
+The symbol *dc_smm_dnn* is actually a macro that allows to inline the dispatch logic; use *LIBXSMM_MM(double, ...)* in new code rather than *dc_smm_dnn(...)*.
 The code dispatch uses three levels:

 1. Specialized routine,
 2. Inlined code, and
 3. BLAS library call.

 The level 2 and 3 may be supplied by the Intel MKL DIRECT CALL feature.
-Beside of the generic interface, one can call a specific kernel e.g., *xsmm_dnn_4_4_4*.
+Beside of the generic interface, one can call a specific kernel e.g., *libxsmm_dmm_4_4_4*.

-Further, the preprocessor symbols *LIBXSMM_MAX_M*, *LIBXSMM_MAX_N*, and *LIBXSMM_MAX_K* are defined each as the largest value of the corresponding parameter sets *INDICES_M*, *INDICES_N*, or *INDICES_K*.
-The product of the thee values (problem size) determines if the multiplication belongs to level (1) and (2), or if it falls back to level (3) calling the BLAS library linked with LIBXSMM.
+Further, the preprocessor symbol *LIBXSMM_MAX_MNK* is defined to be the largest problem size defined by the parameter sets *INDICES_M*, *INDICES_N*, or *INDICES_K*.
+This threshold determines if the matrix-matrix multiplication belongs to level (1) and (2), or if it falls back to level (3) calling the BLAS library linked with LIBXSMM.